frameworklabs/SynchrosphereDemo/README.md

 #### Drive - My Demo

-This is a playground demo for your Drive experiments.
+This is a playground demo for your auto drive experiments.

 If you like, use this already registered demo to drive around your Sphero robot.